Blogs

 What else should moms do?

 Women experiencing one or more of the symptoms mentioned above during pregnancy should bring the same to the attention of someone.
-Taking care of the new baby in the early days is hard.
+Taking care of the new baby in early days is hard.
 New moms may not be able to sleep much.
 They should seek help from a family member, friend, or someone else that they can trust to take care of their baby for a while so that they get some rest.
 They should accept offers for help.

 It is possible to manage depression.
 Stress and depression experienced by pregnant women are not generally detected by healthcare professionals.
 In fact, very little is being done to provide help.
 Mental health is often neglected during obstetric care.
 Diagnosing depression or providing help is actually not very difficult.
-At IVF Spring Fertility Centre, mental health is given due importance during counselling to prevent the incidence of depression during and post pregnancy.
+At IVF Spring Fertility Centre, mental health is given due importance during counseling to prevent the incidence of depression during and post pregnancy.

-Leave a Reply
+Leave a Comment